 👋 Hey!
 I’m Nicci Talbot, the founder of Firebird Studio.
-I’m a writer and indie entrepreneur.
+I’m a writer and digital entrepreneur.
 Future of Work adventurer.
 UX and content design student.

 The full-stack freelancer

 Full-Stack Freelancers are responding to a series of technology-driven trends — contingent employment, intensifying globalisation, and automation — by taking advantage of the other side of the coin: technology finally becoming powerful enough, cheap enough, and user-friendly enough to be deployed productively by a single individual.

 They borrow freely — from tech startups, digital nomads, lifestyle designers, independent contractors, the sharing and peer-to-peer economies — but placing them squarely inside any of these categories is not quite right.